reelradio/docs/player.md

 # Embedded audio player

-When REELRADIO was launched in 1996, the site used Real Audio 2.0 to stream the exhibits.
+When ReelRadio was launched in 1996, the site used Real Audio 2.0 to stream the exhibits.
 When our client took over the administration of the site the exhibits were converted to m4a and VLC player was used to play the exhibits.
 While this allowed most of the subscribers to play the exhibits successfully, the client wanted to implement an embedded player to the site.